Claressa Shields's Success and Achievements in Timeline

 February 2, 2025: Three-Division Undisputed Champion

-On February 2, 2025, Claressa Shields faced Danielle Perkins for the undisputed heavyweight championship at Dort Financial Center in Flint, Michigan.
-She won the bout by unanimous decision and became the only three-division undisputed champion of the four-belt era.
-Following the win, Shields tested positive in competition for marijuana.
+On February 2, 2025, Claressa Shields faced Danielle Perkins for the undisputed heavyweight championship at Dort Financial Center in Flint, Michigan and won by unanimous decision.
+Thanks to the victory, she became the only three-division undisputed champion, male or female, of the four-belt era.